VROMO logo

 Did you know that you can work with third-party delivery providers, be listed in their apps, and still retain all your customer information?

-A hybrid delivery solution with local delivery service providers could be what you’ve been looking for.
+A hybrid delivery solution with multiple delivery partners could be what your business model has been missing.

 sushi delivery menu on a phone screen